Potential National Hockey League expansion: Atlanta

 In March 2024, Alpharetta Sports & Entertainment (ASE), headed by former NHL player Anson Carter, who has lived in the Atlanta metropolitan area since retiring in 2008, unveiled a competing bid.
 ASE plans to redevelop the North Point Mall site, located 6 mi south of The Gathering at South Forsyth site, with the support of the mall's current owner, New York Life Insurance Company.
-The proposed arena would be designed by renowned architect Frank Gehry.
 In early May 2025, the city of Alpharetta's Convention and Visitors Bureau and ASE approved jointly funding a feasibility study, commissioning sports consulting firm CAA ICON, to see if the city could support an NHL franchise and if redeveloping the North Point Mall makes financial sense.
+In November 2025, the city of Alpharetta voted to create a 646 acre tax-allocation district comprising 150 parcels in the North Point Mall vicinity, including the nine parcels which make up the mall itself.
+On February 26, 2026, New York Life entered an agreement with real estate management firm Jamestown L.P. and sports developer Machete Group to redevelop the North Point Mall.
+In June 2026, the NHL Board of Governors stated that they were still interested in Atlanta.
+In August 2026, Allan Walsh stated that Atlanta would be one of the expansion cities by 2030, and that same month, the planning commision of Alpharetta voted to recommend to redevelop the North Point Mall into an arena and entertainment district for the NHL team while Daly confirmed that talks were still happening with Atlanta.
+On August 25, the Alpharetta City Council voted 4–3 to approve the rezoning and redevelopment of the North Point Mall into a new arena for the NHL team provided that a team committed by August 2031.
+In September 2026, a third group formed which was led by Carter, who previously backed the Alpharetta group, and that same month the Board of Governors said an update to expansion could be delivered in December and that a bid from Atlanta was still on the table.

-The ECHL’s Atlanta Gladiators, of which Carter is a minority owner, have played at Gas South Arena in nearby Duluth since 2003.
+The ECHL's Atlanta Gladiators, of which Carter is a minority owner, have played at Gas South Arena in nearby Duluth since 2003.